Using the Qt SCXML Compiler (qscxmlc)

 If you omit this, you will see duplicate symbol errors during compilation.

-qscxmlc tool supports the following command-line options, which can be specified using the
+qscxmlc tool supports the following command-line options:

 |Put the generated class(es) in the specified namespace.|